mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 ## Getting out of &ldquo;urgent mode&rdquo;

 Even after outsourcing fulfillment to the 3PL, we couldn't relax as much as I'd hoped.
-With only a few days of inventory at the warehouse, the team was still scrambling to keep building devices and replenish the 3PL vendor's stock.
+With only a few days of inventory at the warehouse, the team was still scrambling to build new devices and replenish the 3PL vendor's stock.

 I felt like we'd be able to relax when we reached the point of having a month's worth of inventory at the 3PL.
 I did some quick spreadsheet calculations and estimated that it would take us until July to reach that point.